 There is an increase in offerings as well as uses of Surface Mount style components.
 Therefore, Through Hole components may someday become antiquated.
 They may also be in such low demand they may no longer be a viable assembly method.

 If there is a need for bulkier components or for boards requiring high-power and high-voltage parts Through Hole technology is the more reliable choice over Surface Mount.
 Often, when a business is creating a prototype they will use Through Hole Soldering.
 This is because it is easier to solder.
 Also, it is easier to de-solder components.
 This is especially helpful as you see the changing needs of a product.

 Surface Mount components are not easy to change.
 Also, they are not easily maneuverable.
 Through Hole Soldering does make it easier to replace burnt out or non-functioning components.
 Meanwhile, you are still able to use the existing board.

 Surface Mount Advantages

 As with Through Hole assembly, Surface Mount assembly provides the ability to utilize both sides of the circuit board.
 By placing Surface Mount components directly on the board there is an increase in available space.
 This increases the design features.
 Also, it increases possible uses of the technology.
 Surface Mount components are more difficult to manually solder.
-This is due to, their smaller sizes.
+This is due to the smaller sizes.
 Also, the placement of these parts must be precise on a board.
 Specialized machinery is necessary.
-Machinery such as, wave soldering.
+Machinery such as wave soldering.
 This is instead of hand placing and soldering components.